Amazon, Google join retailers in banning Confederate flag

 Most of the flags and related products on Amazon, eBay and Google ranged in price from $5 to $50.
 Clicking on some of the Confederate flags and related items on Amazon’s website took users to an error page.

 “Is this a big sacrifice for retailers?
 No. But, symbolically, it’s a good step,” said David Satterfield, an executive vice president of G.F.
-Bunting and Co, a strategic communications firm in California.
+Blunting and Co, a strategic communications firm in California.

 “A significant percentage of your consumer base is completely offended by what the flag stands for, and it doesn’t make sense carrying it,” he said.